Performance Comparison Between A Simple Full-Duplex Multi-Antenna Relay And A Passive Reflecting Intelligent Surface: System, FD Relay, and Channel Models

 As can be seen from the structure of the proposed FD relay illustrated in Fig.~\ref{fig_relay}, the receive-side of the FD relay is comprised of $M$ antennas, each connected to a $b$-bit analog phase shifter.
 The $b$-bit analog phase shifter can shift the phase of the received signal at the given antenna element by a phase from the following set

 where $b=1,2,3...$.
-Next, the phase-shifted signals from each receive antenna are summed via an analogue combiner and sent to the receive RF-chain.
-The receive RF-chain obtains a baseband digital representation of its input signal, which is then sent to a digital signal processing (DSP) unit for digital processing.
+Next, the phase shifted signals from each receive antenna are summed via an analog combiner and sent to the receive RF chain.
+The receive RF chain obtains a baseband digital representation of its input signal, which is then sent to a digital signal processing (DSP) unit for further processing in the digital domain.

-On the transmit-side of the proposed FD relay, a digital transmit signal is sent to a transmit RF-chain, which produces a passband signal which is then fed into the $N$ transmit antennas.
+On the transmit-side of the proposed FD relay, as illustrated in Fig.~\ref{fig_relay}, a digital transmit signal is sent to a transmit RF chain, which produces a passband signal which is then fed into the $N$ transmit antennas.
 Each transmit antenna is equipped with a $b$-bit analog phase shifter which shifts the phase of the transmit signal by a phase from the set $\mathcal P$ in \eqref{eq_P}.
 The advantage of this transmit-side design is that only one common power amplifier is required for all transmit antennas.